Burn rate

 Read time: 5 minutes

 Burn rate measures your company’s cash runway, based on cash flow and revenue.
-Learn how to manage & calculate cash burn rate for startups.
+Learn how to manage and calculate cash burn rate for startups.

 Completing a successful round of fundraising might feel like reaching a finish line, but figuring out how to manage the new funds is just as important.
 Smart spending comes down to knowing and managing your company’s cash burn rate.